developer-zebra/developer-zebra-site/src/ekd/1-9/guide/usage/index.md

 ### Using Grid Layout

 **The Grid layout option** automatically fills the layout with a matrix of equally spaced buttons based on the specified number of columns and rows.
-The new layout is placed along the left and bottom edges of the simulator and can be resized (and buttons relocated) as needed.<br>**`WARNING:`** Checking the Grid Layout box clears any existing layout.
+The new layout is placed along the left and bottom edges of the simulator and can be resized (and buttons relocated) as needed.

+>**`IMPORTANT:`** <br>
+* Checking the Grid Layout box clears any existing layout.<br>
-> `WARNING:` Changes to Grid Properties **CANNOT be undone** using CTRL-Z.
+* Changes to Grid Properties **CANNOT be undone** using CTRL-Z.

 1. From the main designer screen, **click the menu button** in the upper-left corner:
  <img alt="" style="height:350px" src="ekd_main_layout_screen.png"/>